codeweavers/fed-graduate-role/README.md

 7. Uninstalling node and re installing
 8. Changing permission settings on AppData/Roaming/npm
 9. Deleting files in AppData/Roaming/npm/nodemodules
-10. I may not be running as an admin (this happened earlier in the week I think?) - will look up how to do this. 👀
+10. I may not be running as an admin (this happened earlier in the week I think?) - will look up how to do this.

+- Looking at option 10, I've researched how to run VSCode as an admin, but right-clicking on the terminal isn't providing me with an option to do this.
+Looking in greater detail on Stack Overflow, someone has commented saying 'this only works if you close all instances of VSCode before'.
+What does this mean?
+Will Google.
+- It doesn't say anything about administrator prompts, it just says its installed it (something to do with Docker, perhaps?)
+- I will try the approach I used earlier (`sudo npm install -g @angular/cli`)
+- This seems to have worked (tiny party! 🎉)
+- Now, I will run `ng serve --port 5500 --open` and `ng test` again
+- That didn't work.
+ERROR: 'This command is not available when running the Angular CLI outside a workspace.'
+Maybe I'm in the wrong file/at the wrong level?
+- Will try in 'fed-graduate-role' file. 👀
+- Ok, it's listening on Port 5500, a few ERRORS, same as before.
+I will now try to run `ng test`, now that I hopefully have permission...
+- Ohhhh - same ERROR as before.